 But even though this is the common different meanings when we are talking about scaling, we still need to be vigilant, since a top-down approach is needed, especially in big organisations and big products.
 It will be clearer throughout the series, and summarised in the last blog post of the series.

 Now it is time to start with the common senses, and we start with the ones that are not directly linked to scaling needed when having bigger organisations.
 The common senses can be seen as the WHAT we need to fulfil in our method, the HOW.

-Common sense: We can only solve our organisational problems by first asking why we have them
+Common sense: To even be able to solve our organisational problems, we first need to start asking ourselves why we have them

-Why do organisations of today need to do changes at all?
+Why do organisations of today do changes at all?

-- Most of all the market has changed the last decades from Technology Push to Customer Pull, and our organisations need to adapt to the changes in order to flourish and survive.
+- Most of all the market has changed the last decades from Technology Push to Customer Pull, and our organisations need to adopt/adapt/change/transform their way of working in order to flourish and survive.

 - Another reason for a company to change is that its competitors are doing changes, making the company feel that if they do not copy exactly the same change, they will be left behind.

 - One argument some companies have is that they need to attract new employees, by changing their way of working to the latest fashion in methods or frameworks.